 - What are the trends in land cover and their effects on human health and the environment?
 "Land cover" refers to the actual or physical presence of vegetation or other materials (e.g., rock, snow, buildings) on the surface of the land.
 It is important from the perspective of understanding land as a resource and its ability to support humans and other species.
 Changes in land cover can affect other media (e.g., air and water).

 - What are the trends in land use and their effects on human health and the environment?
 "Land use” refers to the economic and cultural activities practiced by humans on land.
 Land use can have effects on both human health and the environment, particularly as land is urbanized or used for agricultural purposes.

 - What are the trends in chemicals used on the land and their effects on human health and the environment?
-Various chemicals (e.g., pesticides, fertilizers, and toxic chemicals) are applied or released to land for many purposes.
+Chemicals such as fertilizers and pesticides are applied or released to land to increase crop yields and to control weeds and pests.
 The quantity and diversity of chemicals and the potential for interactions among them create challenges in understanding the full effects of their use.

 - What are the trends in wastes and their effects on human health and the environment?
 Numerous types of waste are generated as part of most human activities.
 Trends in wastes include trends in types and quantities of waste, and mechanisms for managing wastes.
 Waste trends reflect the efficiency of use (and reuse) of materials and the potential for land contamination.

 - What are the trends in contaminated land and their effects on human health and the environment?
 Contaminated lands are lands affected by human activities or natural events (such as manufacturing, mining, waste disposal, volcanoes, or floods) that pose a concern to human health or the environment.